jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Prologue

-I wrote this for the people on GitHub, Wikipedia, Udemy, Stackoverflow, Slack, Dribbble and wherever else you open-source Jedi like to gather.
+I wrote this for the people on GitHub, Wikipedia, Udemy, Stackoverflow, Unsplash, Slack, Dribbble and wherever else you open-source Jedi like to gather.
 Learning your ecosystem of digital tools was cool.
 Learning your philosophy was even cooler.

-You've change the world, the world just doesn't know it yet.
+You've change the world.
+The world just doesn't know it yet.
 Most people still think stuff like news, manufacturing, and education is only for government or big business.
 Yet because of you, there's countless tools for _the people_ to control their own products, identity, and lives.
 It's truly a new world.
-One where Cinderella is no longer a powerless extra, she can go to the ball because... everyone can.
+One where Cinderella can go to the ball simply because... everyone can.

 You're like Yoda!
 I'm being serious.
-Whether its parents educating their children, moms learning to repair iPads for extra cash, or laid off workers using Rails to make their own business app, you've empowered regular people to stop hoping for a better life and become protagonists making a better life.
+Whether its parents educating their children, moms learning to repair iPads for extra cash, or laid off workers using Rails to make their own business app, you've torn down gates and empowered regular people to stop hoping for a better life and become protagonists making a better life.

 I'm one of them.
 I'm a lone politics, history, and philosophy geek who spends his days thinking about what's next in the story of civilization.
-With tools like Project Gutenburg, VS Code, and Ghost I can research, write, and host my own work.
+With tools like Wikipedia and Project Gutenburg I can quickly do my own research.
+With VS Code, Markdown, and Ghost I can write and host my own work.
 With Word and Figma I can collaborate with world-class illustrators and writers to make it better.
-A few decades ago I'd be searching book indexes, scribling on paper, and praying a publisher looked my way.
+Just a few decades ago I'd be searching book indexes, scribling on paper, and praying a publisher looked my way.
+This book is only possible because of your gate-busting ecosystem.

-I helped clean office buildings as kid.
+I helped my family clean office buildings as kid.
 I picked up the garbages and blue-bins because it was so easy.
-Years later when working at a big office, the cleaners were short staffed.
-Management fed off these petty problems.
-They spent hours meeting about these "garbage problems".
-In open-source there's no one to delegate to so pepole would just wrap it up and move on to building world changing tools.
+Years later when working at a big office, the cleaners were short staffed for a few weeks.
+Management spent hours meeting about the "garbage problem".
+I'm sure you've got your own examples of managers talking about delegating instead of just doing it and moving on.

+It's so laughable comparing it to open-source because software is the manager.
+It tracks all work, questions, problems, and contributions.
+People show up _because they want to_ contribute.
+Open-source is freedom from heirachy.
+Garbage problems aren't searched for, so they don't exist.

 Not that open source can run the world.
-Read The _Innovators_ and Walker Isaacson will explain how the trifecta of academic institutions, private corporations, and the military was perfect to create the digital revolution.
+Some of its people are dicks, project die off, politics gets involved.
+In _The Innovators_ and Walker Isaacson explains how the trifecta of academic institutions, private corporations, and the military was perfect to create the digital revolution.
 Likewise, it was for profit companies, academic institutions, and open-source programmers who kept it going.
+Open-source is only a piece of the puzzle.

-But open-source is the next step in human evolution because it's a check against antagonists in these organizations holding back new technology from society; like when a few hackers introduced society to internet streaming when Darth Blockbuster wanted us to keeping borrowing his DVDs.
+But open-source is the vital piece, the one that's the next step in human evolution.
+Because no one can own it, the problems solvers can never fall victim to the garbage delegators.
+These people love to antagonist new technology because they solve problems; whether simple ones like taking out the garbage, or big ones like Darth Blockbuster wanted us to keeping borrowing his DVDs.

-Open-source are the modern minuteman.
+Thus, open-source are the modern minuteman.
 The guardians of the people's interest and betterment.
 They should be self-sufficient and well funded.
-But the countless people contributing articles, feedback, and code often need donations just to keep going.
-All while old tools like banks, television broadcasters, and movie studios get massive subsidies, tax credits, and bailouts while meeting about garbage problems.
+But you're not!
+So many people write articles, give feedback, and make world class computer programs as a hobby, not a job.
+Even your leading organizations need donoations to keep going.
+All while old tools like retail stores, television broadcasters, and movie studios get massive subsidies, tax credits, and bailouts.

 This huge difference signifies our society's great divide.
-While open-source heroes invent new tools to improve civilization, many antagonists build gates to retain power and be the only ones at the party.
+While poor open-source heroes invent new tools to improve civilization, many rich antagonists build gates to retain power and be the only ones at the party.

 At first I only wanted to learn about open-source fight.
-Now I want to empower it.
-Telecommuting, right to repair, home power generation, real internet privacy; a better world is waiting once open-source realizes it can't only _make_ new tools; it has to _replace_ old tools too.
-It's new vs old tools.
+Now I want to liberate it.
+Telecommuting, right to repair, home power generation, real internet privacy; a better world is waiting once open-source has the resources to not only _make_ new tools but to _replace_ old tools too.
+Because the today's battle is  new vs old tools.
 Jedi vs. Sith.

-We need a new philosophy to win the fight.
+And you are the Jedi.
+Because nobody owns your technology, you're free to drop tools when something better comes along, and you always distribute power to the people.

 Neither open-source or the people can use typical "red/blue" politics anymore.
 These philosphies are very outdated.
 Their believers march and yell like its Woodstock in 1969, because technologically speaking they love 1969.
 The potential of digital tools is as lost to him as books, guns, and telescopes were to Darth King.

-Open-source loves new technology.
-You feel the "majic" of new tools but have a hard time explaining why; because humanity still doesn’t understand how our "cyborgology" changes us when we pick up a radio, a smartphone, or a lightsaber (one day!).
-That's why I turned your unspoken philosophy into a new political philosophy that works like a web framework because it uses terms like "Darth Blockbuster", "Death Star rule book", "Jedi vs Sith" to make it easier for everyone to understand the true political question of our time.
+In stark contrast, you feel the "majic" of digital tools but have a hard time explaining why; because humanity still doesn’t understand how our "cyborgology" changes us when we pick up a radio, a smartphone, or a lightsaber (one day!).
+That's why I was so fascinated by your unspoken philosophy.
+It fills your motivations, thoughts, and if you believe in it, your soul.

+I worked hard to turn this mindset into a new political philosophy; so the people can understand the dignity, power, and respect that awaits everyone who embraces the power of open-source and its digital tools.
+Techvolution works like a web framework.
+It makes it easier to comprehend your philosophy.
+Terms like "Darth Blockbuster", "Death Star rule book", "Jedi vs Sith" make it easier for the people to ask themselves the political biggest question of our time.

-It's not "are you for red, or blue, politics?".
-The true question is "are you for, or against, using digital tools to upgrade our way of life?".
+It's not the worn out "Am I for red, or blue, politics?".
+But something that reaches for the future' "Am I for, or against, using digital tools to transform my way of life?".

 The people don't see this question.
-They're too distracted by the "dark majic show" of fantasy football stats, fancy car commercials, and bombastic political rhetoric to realize they're in a new digital world with no gates.
-Our job is to make the people look up from main street and realize their new digital powers.
+They're too distracted by the "dark majic show" of fantasy football stats, fancy car commercials, and bombastic political rhetoric to realize they're in a new digital world that demolishes gates excluding anyone from the ball.

+Our job is to make the people look up from main street and realize their new digital powers and responsibility to use them.

 Our opportunity comes when a regular person has yet another problem with their tax forms, car radiator, ashphalt shingles, or whatever old tool antagonists keep alive.
 This is when the pain of living on the frontline makes regular people search for a better way to live.

-And this moment is where I want to contribute to open-source.
+And this moment is where I want to contribute back to open-source.
 Because this is where all its coders, designers, writers, and contributors can swell our ranks by saying;

-  >My friends and I invent new tools that are affordable, powerful, and controlled by the people.
-And we need your help... because it's our own ruling philosophy preventing these new tools from improving your life.
+  >That sucks.
+But you don't have to live like this.
+Waiting on hold, being scared of the tax-man, being micro-managed by eight different bosses.
+My friends and I invent new tools so you can use apps instead of call-centres, understand your taxes, have maybe one boss and a million other things to help us all live a simpler, fairer, healthier, life.
+And we need your help... because it's our own ruling philosophy holding us back.

-And if the regular person asks what they heck you're talking about, you can tell them to read Techvolution: A New Philosophy; then go back to changing the world.
+And if the regular person asks what they heck you're talking about, you can tell them to read Techvolution, a new political philosophy written to help the world realize how you've change everything with digital tools and open-source; then go back to changing the world.

 ## The Beginning